Edd Mann Developer

 listen-address=127.0.0.1

-We then need to add our loopback address (127.0.0.1) as the first DNS record to our primary network adaptor.
-We do this by going to System Preferences, then Network, once there we click Advanced and then DNS.
-Finally we can then add 127.0.0.1 as the first DNS record.
+We then need to add our loopback address (127.0.0.1) as the first DNS record to our primary network adapter.
+We do this by going to System Preferences, then Network.
+Once there, we click Advanced, and then DNS.
+Finally, we can then add 127.0.0.1 as the first DNS record.

 NameVirtualHost *:80